|

 It's not drug-induced.
 It is organic and it is real.
 I have written a paper on it.
 Click here to read it.

-If you are interested in having an oil painting made, please go to the PRICES page on the menu for commission information.
+If you are interested in having an oil painting made, please contact me for commission information.

 Oil on Panel, 1984